aapen/aapen/README.md

     make emulate

-This will start `qemu-system-arm` (32-bit mode) emulating a Raspberry Pi model 1a+ with its serial I/O connected to your terminal's stdin/stdout.
+This will start `qemu-system-aarch64` emulating a Raspberry Pi model 3b with its serial I/O connected to your terminal's stdin/stdout.

-(This seems to work right up until GPIO or timers are needed.
-The blinker sample hangs on `3 secs us 33 EMIT`.)
+You can use the Crosstool-built version of GDB to debug the QEMU-hosted binary.
+In one terminal window, run:

+    $ make debug_emulate

+This will tell QEMU to allow GDB remote debugging, and to wait until the debugger is attached before running the software.
+To attach GDB, in another terminal, run:

+    $ aarch64-unknown-linux-gnu-gdb kernel8.elf
+    (gdb) target remote localhost:1234
+    (gdb) layout split
+    (gdb) break _start
+    (gdb) continue

+Use `stepi` (or `si` for short) to step by assembly instruction or `step` to step by source line.

 ## Where to go from HERE ?